eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 Only when we use a external cpp for the function.

 ## Your turn to test
 You can now use this csv file to put your own function.
-If you want to use your own csv, put it in the folder /build/project and launch the main_louis with the file name on argument.
-The simpliest way is to clear our exemple in the data.csv and use it for your test as the main_louis will use this file by default if it has any argument.
+If you want to use your own csv, put it in the folder /build/project and launch the main (	-> ./run) with the file name on argument.
+The simpliest way is to clear our exemple in the data.csv and use it for your test as the main will use this file by default if it has any argument.
-Note that lauch the main_louis will always read all the lignes and resolve for all the function in the CSV.
+Note that lauch the main will always read all the lignes and resolve for all the function in the CSV.

 ## A note on the other main and Linear system
 You have maybe already see the other excecutable code, It represent our extension of our project : Solving system with newton Method. <br/>